TomKellyGenetics/graphsim/paper/paper.md

    1                         & \mbox{if genes } i \mbox{ and } j \mbox{ are adjacent} \\
    0                         & \mbox{otherwise}
 \end{cases}$$

+![\small \textbf{\textbf{Simulated graph structures.}} A constructed graph structure used as an example to demonstrate the simulation procedure in Figures 2 and 3.
+Activating links are denoted by black arrows and inhibiting links by red edges.
+Inhibiting edges have been highlighted in red.](figure1.pdf){ width=85% }{#fig:graph_simple label="fig:graph_simple"}

 A matrix, **$R$**, with elements [$R_{ij}$]{style="color: black"}, is calculated based on distance (i.e., number of edges contained in the shortest path) between nodes, such that